oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 To develop functions, you will need an environment that supports Project Fn.
 Fn is a lightweight Docker-based serverless functions platform you can run on your laptop, server, or cloud.
 You can install Fn easily on Linux or MacOS by following the instructions in [Fn Project Tutorials -- Install Fn](https://fnproject.io/tutorials/install/).

 You can choose to work on the `go-app-vm` compute instance that we have created in the first and used also in the second installment of this series.
-This Oracle Linux environment does not come with Fn set up, but installing it is easy enough.
+This Oracle Linux environment does not come with Fn set up, but installing it is fairly simple.

 Alternatively, you can work in OCI Cloud Shell.
-This browser accessible environment is set up with Fn.
-For working with Fn in OCI Cloud Shell, see [OCI Documentation Functions: Get Started using Cloud Shell](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/functions/func-setup-cs/01-summary.htm)
+This browser-accessible environment is set up with Fn.
+For working with Fn in OCI Cloud Shell, see [OCI Documentation Functions: Get Started using Cloud Shell](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/functions/func-setup-cs/01-summary.htm).

-### Develop Fn Function
+### Develop an Fn Function

 In the development environment with Fn CLI installed, navigate to a directory where you want to create the function's subdirectory.
 On the command line, enter this command and execute it: